You may now place holds on the Hotspots! Just search the catalog for "MLN Hotspots."

 Q. How long can I keep the hotspot?

-A. You may borrow it for 21 days.
+A. All Hotspots check out for 10 days.
+QP Hotspots cannot be placed on hold, but most can be reserved.
 Overdue Hotspots will have Internet access deactivated within 24 hours beyond their due dates.

 Q. Can I use the hotspot outside of the U.S.?